 Students pay an annual fee for workbooks that varies with courses taken.
 Textbooks must be returned at the end of the class.
 If books are not returned or if they are damaged beyond repair, students are charged a replacement fee.
 Damage to a book in excess of normal wear and tear is also charged to the student.
 A list of other fees is available during registration.

-Cell phones/iPods
+Cell phones

-Cell phones/iPods must not be used in the classroom or study hall unless permission is granted by a staff member.
+Cell phones must not be used in the classroom or passing time for any reason.
 Phones must be on vibrate or silent.
-Students are permitted to use their phones in the halls and at lunch.
-Failure to comply with the rule will result in confiscation and the device will be returned to parents.
-The school is not responsible for lost/stolen property.
+Students are permitted to use their phones before and after school, and at lunch.
+Failure to comply with the rule will result in the following: